Stranger with 'love heart and flames tattoo' tries to lure kids into his car

 A Hastings community is on edge after four primary school students were allegedly approached by a stranger who offered them lollies and money to take them shopping in his vehicle.

-He also said the parents of the Flaxmere kids, who range in ages from 8 to 11, had told him to pick them up after school.
+He also allegedly said the parents of the Flaxmere kids, who range in ages from 8 to 11, had told him to pick them up after school.

 The children, who ran from the man, have subsequently reported it to police.